Essential Online Marketing Advice for Small and Startup Law Firms

 - Ask your staff to write down questions callers have when they call in

 - Search Google for a keyword like “car accident lawyer” and see related searches

 - Review what your main competitors have done

-And once you have a list of initial keywords (say 10-20) you can determine the proper site structure for your website.
-If you want to get an idea of what the search volume is for keywords as you search Google make sure to download the free Chrome Plugin Keywords everywhere.
+Once you have a list of initial keywords (say 10-20), you can determine the proper site structure for your website.
+If you want to get an idea of what the search volume is for keywords as you search Google, make sure to download the free Chrome Plugin Keywords everywhere.

 3. Write Great Content That Answers User’s Questions

-After you know which content you’re going to write (based on the keywords) it’s time to write great content on the topic.
+After you know which content you will write (based on the keywords) it’s time to write great content on the topic.
 This is where I see attorneys struggle most.
-They’re experts on the subject, but writing about it can seem like a daunting task.
+They’re experts on the subject, but writing about it can seem daunting.

 - Dog Bite Statistics

 - Who is liable after a dog bite?